 - Work titles: Japanese names.
 (Digimon Adventure, Digimon Savers Another Mission, etc.)

-- Rationale: Trying to default to something like “Digimon Season 4” sounds awfully and needlessly counterintuitive and confusing.
+- Rationale: Trying to default to something like “Digimon Season 4” sounds needlessly counterintuitive and confusing.
 Using Japanese titles also helps with game interview consistency, since it doesn’t create more of the market confusion over the “Digimon World” naming schematic applied to too many games that definitely did not have to do with the World branch of the franchise.